 Be careful crossing the roads.
 Slovak drivers don’t always give way to pedestrians.

 You don’t need a car to explore the town centre.
 It is tiny.
 However, a car may be handy to visit Spis Castle, although it is also relatively easy to visit using public transport.

 Other places to visit in the vicinity, either before or after Levoca, include Vlokolinec, Ruzomberok, Bardejov, and Kosice.

-Has this guide to Levoca helped you to plan your trip?
+Has this travel guide to Levoca helped you to plan your trip?
 Anything else that you would like to know?

 This post contains affiliate links.
 By clicking them to purchase your flights, hotels, and car hire, the companies involved pay a small commission to us at no cost to yourself.
 This helps to keep us on the road, creating guides like this one.
 Thank you for using them!